TheoAcker12/accessibility-content-testing/_episodes/screen-readers.md

 In talking about formatting, there were several types of issues that cannot be easily tested with tools like WAVE or Insights.
 The best way to test for these (and certain other) issues is with a screen reader.

 Screen readers are specialized software that provide the content of the page in a structured audio format.
-They can help us test for formatting used to convey meaning or structure, lists created purely with text, or even other potential problems like typos.
-Our eyes may slide over a word without noticing that it has a typo, but hearing the word mispronounced tends to be far more jarring.

-Beyond that, there is a truly wide variety of issues screen readers can help us test.
-While they should not be relied on as the sole means of testing (not all disabled users are blind or low vision), screen readers can help us review our content and understand how it will be presented aurally.
+They can help us test for formatting used to convey meaning or structure, for potential typos, and for a wide variety of other issues.
+While they should not be relied on as the sole means of testing (not all disabled users are blind or low vision), screen readers are a valuable tool for testing.

 Screen readers may sound like complicated and intimidating tools, so it is important to know: You do not have to be proficient in using a screen reader to get major benefits from it.
-It is generally enough for this kind of testing to know how to turn the screen reader on and off and to have it read through content on a page.
+It is generally enough for this kind of testing to know how to turn the screen reader on and off and how to have it read through content on a page.

 Because different operating systems work with different screen reader software, it is not realistic to try teaching how to use them here.
 Fortunately, there are plenty of instructional materials for getting started.